dilsadkut/dilsadkut/README.md

 ## Hi there, I'm Dılşad Kut 👋

-- :palm_tree: I’m currently learning Data Science with Python and R Languages
+- 🌴: I’m currently learning Data Science with Python and R Languages
-- :email: How to reach me: kutdilsad2@gmail.com
+- ✉️: How to reach me: kutdilsad2@gmail.com

 ## Some of My Github Stats 📈